• ABOUT

 Have you wondered just how hard it is to become a productive and good student?
 There are many complications that arise, but to me, three of the most important skills of the top students are organization, motivation, and self-control.

-Top students know how to organize their life to get everything done well.
+Top students know how to organize their lives to get everything done well.
 They find motivation when things get stressful and plain, and they know how to manage time and their own actions.

-This all sounds well and good, but how exactly can you start practicing these essential skills [link]?
+This all sounds well and good, but how exactly can you start practicing these essential skills?

 Begin by making these 5 types of lists.
 These lists, when used correctly and consistently, can help you get more things done in less time and do them well.
 So grab a notepad, and let’s start making some lists!